Hendrix-CS/csci285/labs/election.md

 ## Step 1: Download polling data

 Download the zip file of the [polling data](https://projects.fivethirtyeight.com/2022-election-forecast/senate/) collected by FiveThirtyEight, located at the bottom of this page, with the relevant polls recorded in `senate_polls.csv`.
 This file holds all the senate polls for each state from the last two years.
 Load this file up in a Jupyter notebook as a Pandas DataFrame.
-Examine its shape and features and produce a data dictionary explaining each column and what a row of data represents.
+Examine its shape and features and produce a data dictionary explaining the most important columns and what a row of data represents.

 ## Step 2: Preparing the polling data for analysis